rdiverdi/GitExample/GHpagesSetup.md

 ### Linking to a markdown file
 If you have a markdown file for, say, one of the project writeups and you want to link to it, you can put a copy of it in the gh_pages branch of your repository (from terminal on your computer) and push it to github.
 You can then link to that file from your main page using markdown syntax `[words that appear](filename)` to make a link to that file.
-To make this markdown file appear like another webpage, you need to follow [these setup instructions](http://phuston.github.io/patrickandfrantonarethebestninjas/howto) to setup jekyll.
+To make this markdown file appear formatted like the homepage, you need to follow [these setup instructions](http://phuston.github.io/patrickandfrantonarethebestninjas/howto) to setup jekyll.
+Also, when viewing markdown files as webpages, you can put html into your markdown files and they will be formatted correctly.
+For example, <span style="color: #48f"> this is colored using html. </span>

 #### NOTE:
 In order for the markdown file to appear formatted correctly, you need to put this:<br>

-`---`
+`---`<br>
 `---`